KILTprotocol/docs/docs/about-kilt.md

 ### KILT Blockchain
 <img width="40" src={useBaseUrl("img/chain.jpg")} />

 See the currently running nodes on our [Telemetry][telemetry].
-Dive into the transactions happening on the KILT Blockchain at this very moment on our [Blockchain Explorer][chain-explorer].
+Dive into the transactions happening on the KILT Blockchain at this very moment on [subscan][subscan-pere].

 ### Faucet
 <img width="34" src={useBaseUrl("img/faucet.jpg")} />